SLNC-DIMP/Cinch/README.md

 * Currently Cinch will only run on *nix systems
 * PHP 5.3+ (PHP 5.4+ is recommended)
 * MySQL or SQLite
-* PECL AMQP extension needs to be installed

 After download, you may need to run the setup.sh shell file before initially running application.